samuelroland/galeriz/docs/docs.md

 #### Prerequesite to run tests ?
 `phpunit` is a binary CLI pulled by composer, so you need to have pulled composer packages (`composer install`).
 As defined in the `phpunit.xml`, tests are runned against an in memory sqlite database.
 Each tests seed the database again with the default seeder.

 This lines at the bottom of `phpunit.xml` (root of the repos), define 2 environment variables.
-(TODO)
 ```xml
 <env name="DB_DATABASE" value=":memory:"/>
 <env name="DB_CONNECTION" value="sqlite"/>